 I think Dominique McKoy could provide steady performances for the Dukes this year and take a bigger role next season.
 He has soft hands, finishes well and to this point has played very efficiently.
 Truth told, he looks better than I expected and Oral Roberts would have stolen a great Southland player had he committed to the evangelist diploma factory.
 To me, he looks like a legit Atlantic 10 player and from what I’ve seen, he’d start or play a major role off the bench for Rhode Island had he stayed.
 McKoy could realistically provide the Dukes with 8-10 points and 6-8 rebounds, but his teammates will need to share the ball better.

-Topics: Dominique McKoy
+Tags: Dominique McKoy